Shabnam Rezaei

+In 2022, Rezaei greenlit her climate change series Galapagos X with public broadcasters TVOKids and Mediacorp Singapore among other commissioning partners.

 Career

 Rezaei created and produced 1001 Nights, an animated children's series based on stories from One Thousand and One Nights.
 Every episode opens with the famous storyteller Shahrzad, King Shahryar, and kids Donyazad and Shahzaman.
 The series won three Leo Awards for Best Animation Program or Series, Best Screenwriting in an Animation Program or Series, and Best Overall Sound in an Animation Program or Series.

 Her first television series, Mixed Nutz, promotes diversity and multiculturalism through a group of friends from Iran, Korea, Cuba, Austria, and India.
 The series was a continuation of their work Babak and Friends, and included the voice talents of Shohreh Aghdashloo, Parviz Sayyad, Ali Pourtash, and Catherine Bell.

 Her directorial work includes 16 Hudson, Lili & Lola,1001 Nights, and Mixed Nutz.

 Rezaei is also the creator of Persian cultural online magazine Persian Mirror.

 Personal life

 Shabnam was born in Tehran, Iran and grew up in Vienna, Austria, where she attended the American International School of Vienna.
 She studied Computer Science Engineering and German Literature at the University of Pennsylvania in Philadelphia.
 She later obtained an MBA from the New York University Stern School of Business.
 She speaks five languages.